-Couples searching for engagement and commitment rings want to express their individuality, but at the same time, they want to find a timeless natural diamond ring that will last a lifetime … or at least a few decades.
-The east-west setting is the answer for both men and women.
-By simply turning the stones on their side, classic diamond cuts—such as emerald, pear, marquise, and oval—are given a fresh perspective.
+Couples searching for commitment and engagement rings want to express their individuality, but at the same time, they want to find a timeless natural diamond ring that will last a lifetime … or at least a few decades.
+The east-west setting is the unisex style of ring for both men and women.
+By simply turning the stones on their side, classic diamond cuts—such as emerald, pear, oval, and marquise cut diamonds—are given a fresh perspective.

 Here are six reasons why east-west rings are hot right now: